-2. Partnerships: Establish and strengthen partnerships with relevant state and/or local stroke coalitions, initiatives, professional organizations, providers, and health systems that provide resource support for stroke patients and for those at highest risk for stroke events.
+Strategy #3 - Partnerships: Establish and strengthen partnerships with relevant state and/or local stroke coalitions, initiatives, professional organizations, providers, and health systems that provide resource support for stroke patients and for those at highest risk for stroke events.

-- a.
-Increased links of stroke patients to community resources and clinical services. - b.
-Established and/or enhanced partnerships with community organizations - c.
-Increased resources for stroke patients. - d.
-Progress toward establishing a community/regional stroke system of care collaborative to coordinate efforts to strengthen the SSC. - 3.
-Patient Navigators /Community Health Workers: Facilitate engagement of patient navigators/community health workers in the management of those at highest risk for stroke events and of those in need of post-event discharge support and in the follow-up of stroke patients across clinical and community settings.
+- A. Increased number of partnerships established with community organizations for the purposes of providing resource support for stroke patients and for those at highest risk for stroke events. - B. Increased number of individuals linked to community resources and clinical services appropriate to their medical, social, and functional determinants of health. - C. Progress toward establishing or enhancing a community/regional stroke system of care collaborative to coordinate efforts to strengthen the Stroke System of Care.

+Strategy #4 - Healthcare Extenders (Patient Navigators, Community Health Workers): Facilitate engagement of healthcare extenders (e.g., patient navigators, community health workers, stroke care coordinators) in the management of those at highest risk for stroke events and of those in need of post-event discharge support and in the follow-up of stroke patients across clinical and community settings.